 The second part that comes after the part where the entire folder is compressed and then moved to a new directory, is the deletion part of the script.
 The amount of days can always be changed but for now it is set to 7 days ago.
-Though a smaller period might be better, in our current server this is more than enough because besides the script, we also regularly check and delete old backups so they wont take up too much space.
+Though a smaller period might be better, in our current server this is more than enough because besides the script, we also regularly check and delete old backups so they will not take up too much space.
 We have those backups saved externally so they can always be added.
 This short piece of code detects file with the name backup-$TIME.tar.gz and deletes them if they are 7 days or older.
-The script runs depending on the times and date we choose to use in the crontab. (command crontab –e)
+The script runs depending on the times and date we choose to use in the ‘crontab’.
+(Command: crontab –e)